Table of Contents

-- Myasthenia gravis, Graves disease and other autoimmune disorders
+- Myasthenia gravis, Graves disease, and other autoimmune disorders

-Type III – immune complex mediated hypersensitivity
+Type III – immune complex-mediated hypersensitivity

 Type III hypersensitivity reactions are primarily characterized as reactions involving the deposition of immune complexes in various locations in the body.
 These depositions are most prominent in areas that require high blood flow for the formation of other body fluids such as urine and synovial fluid.
 Examples of locations prone for deposition are:

 Just like the 2nd type of hypersensitivity, type III hypersensitivity starts off as exogenous (foreign antigens) or endogenous (autoantigens) antigens activate antibodies secreted by B lymphocytes.
 Antibodies, particularly IgG and IgM bind to the offending agent in the circulation.
-However, in the aforementioned locations where a relatively higher blood flow is needed for the production of other fluids, these complexes tend to plant themselves and wreak havoc on those areas.
+However, in the aforementioned locations where relatively higher blood flow is needed for the production of other fluids, these complexes tend to plant themselves and wreak havoc on those areas.
 Once deposited, the complement cascade will be triggered and will then produce substances that are both locally and systemically active.

 Acute serum sickness

-Immune complex mediated hypersensitivity reaction is very evident in cases where sera coming from different organisms or species (e.g. anti-tetanus immunoglobulin from horse serum) is injected into human beings (e.g. when a child punctured by a nail).
+Immune complex-mediated hypersensitivity reaction is very evident in cases where sera coming from different organisms or species (e.g. anti-tetanus immunoglobulin from horse serum) is injected into human beings (e.g. when a child punctured by a nail).
 This is commonly called acute serum sickness.
 Although very rare, this case serves as a model in explaining what goes on during a type III reaction.

 Another case that exemplifies this type of reaction is the Arthus phenomenon.
 This occurs when a locally injected antigen causes a localized reaction that is seen as necrosis of the overlying tissues.
 This is due to the deposition of complexes on the vascular structures found in that area.

-Type IV – T cell mediated hypersensitivity
+Type IV – T cell-mediated hypersensitivity

 As the name implies, type IV hypersensitivity reactions are characterized by a rather delayed response mediated by either helper or cytotoxic T cells.
-For most cases, it is usually the helper T cells that are implicated in most cases of hypersensitivity.
+In most cases, it is usually the helper T cells that are implicated in most cases of hypersensitivity.